uuuchit/pop-queue/README.md

 ## Overview

-`pop-queue` is a library for managing job queues using MongoDB and Redis.
+`pop-queue` is a library for managing job queues using MongoDB, Redis, Memcached, and PostgreSQL.
 It allows you to define, enqueue, and process jobs with ease.
 The library is designed to handle high concurrency and large-scale systems.

 ## Installation